bbahar/awesome-notebookLM-prompts/README.md

 ・Place a vertical text box (white background) at the edge of the screen (e.g., right side) and insert a catchy copy ・Place L-shaped lines resembling crop marks ("trim marks") in the four corners to create a poster or page-like feel ・Format: Landscape (4:3 or 3:2), high resolution
-・But the language should be what users said in the prompt. so not nessecery in japanese.
+・But the language should be what users said in the prompt.

 # Design Requirements
 ・Background color: Matte, subdued tone stylish pink (dusty pink or shell pink)